 Choose from Checkout Type options – Single Checkout / Each Store (Split check-out)

 By default, the WooCommerce checkout is designed to be as smooth as possible for your customers, this create a great benefit for shop owners as it increase the conversions.
 WooGlobalCart uses the existing site appearance and workflow to add its code for checkout processing, so the user experience will not receive any negative impact whatsoever.

 The WordPress WooCommerce Global Cart include the global shopping cart functionality which allows a customer to add products from different shops in the network.
 Any cart content is carried over, even if the shop is changed to another one.
 The process works for booth non-loged-in user or authenticated customers.
 From the checkout perspective this imply some plugin options changes to match different potential requirements of a network owner.
 The set-up can be done through the Plugin Settings area located at superadmin Dashboard:

 When using Single Checkout, all cart content is being processed through a single shop in the network.
-This can be indicated through the Cart Checkout Location option, in which case any checkout links in the network are being update accordingly.
-The payment for all products in the cart is collected in full within the shop where checkout occur.
-The process goes exactly as before, none of checkout appearance or functionality is being changed or limited whatsoever.
-This is a good set-up to be used for checkout when Network owner intend to allow a single checkout point in the network, collect the payments in a single shop, or require orders to be processed to a specific site.
+This can be indicated through the Cart Checkout Location option, in which case any checkout links in the network are being updated accordingly.
+The payment for all products in the cart is collected in full within the shop where checkout occurs.
+The process goes exactly as before, none of the checkout appearance or functionality is being changed or limited whatsoever.
+This is a good set-up to be used for checkout when the Network owner intends to allow a single checkout point in the network, collect the payments in a single shop, or require orders to be processed to a specific site.